xcbinder/CognitiveSearch-JSON-blobs/doc/start.md

 Azure Subscription
 --
- 1) Create a resource group in your Azure subscription for all resources you will create for the demo
+ 1) Create a resource group in your Azure subscription for all resources you will create for the demo.
  ---
- Create a Azure Cognitive Translator Text API service resource --
+ Create an Azure Cognitive Translator Text API service resource --
  1) Create a Cognitive Services Translator Text API in your Azure Subscription and get the `TransalatorTextAPIKey`.
 You will need this key in the Cognitive skill to access the API.